nvurgaft/cron-builder/README.md

 ##### Notes:
 - cron-builder does not currently support using `/` syntax to indicate values that are repeated.
 Instead of using `*/15`, use the verbose form `0,15,30,45`.
+- some validation can accept raw, invalid text, and should be corrected
-- cron-builder requires using numeric representations of days of the week and months of the year.
-So instead of using `Feb,Mar,Apr` just use `2,3,4`.
+- ~~cron-builder requires using numeric representations of days of the week and months of the year.
+So instead of using `Feb,Mar,Apr` just use `2,3,4`.~~

 ### Contribute
 Easy!